-This might sound strange to you, but perfume isn’t something that I wear everyday.
-For me, it’s more like a special occasion thing, so that’s why my favorite perfumes (like, Harvey Prince Yogini) last me ages.
+This might sound strange to you, but perfume isn’t something that I wear every day.
+For me, it’s more like a special occasion thing, so that’s why my favorite fragrances (like Harvey Prince Yogini) last me ages.
 However, exploring new natural perfume brands and searching for new favorites is also very exciting.

 Sweet Anthem* is the one who found me, and, boy, I can’t tell you how happy I am about that.
-If you’re a fan of indie, small batch, natural, cruelty-free, vegan, AND handmade brands, you’ll love this brand too, because Sweet Anthem fits these descriptions like a glove.
+If you’re a fan of indie, small-batch, natural, cruelty-free, vegan, AND handmade brands, you’ll love this one, too, because Sweet Anthem fits these descriptions like a glove.

 EMILY FRAGRANCE 10ml / $48

 All Sweet Anthem fragrances have names and stories, and this one is called Emily.
 Apparently, Emily is a hottie, who constantly wears her red dress and paints her toes.
 It seems, she also likes coffee and sometimes thinks about those happy moments that happened in the past probably more than she does about her future (raise your hand who can relate!
 Yes, me too).

 The scent itself is pretty sweet, and you can instantly detect almond, which, after a few minutes, fades into honey scent.

 All solid perfumes that I’ve tried in the past somehow were in tins, lockets or other alike containers.
 The Shakespeare tin that you can see in the photo above actually is a container for solid perfumes (at least, it’s been used for this purpose).
 I’ve never owned solid perfume sticks before, and I’m amazed by how comfortable and convenient they are to use.

 LUCILLE SOLID PERFUME 5ml / $12